Peaceful Path to Settlement

 It’s a quirk of the family law legislation that a financial agreement has to be made under a particular section of Act that pertains to the type of relationship.

-For example under the Family Law Act 1975 (Cth):
+So for the Family Law Act 1975 (Cth):

 It has been widely believed that a Financial Agreement could not be made under more than one section of the Act.